JuliaActuary/LifeContingencies.jl/README.md

 using LifeContingencies
 using MortalityTables
 using Yields
-import LifeConingencies: V, ä      # pull the shortform notation into scope
+import LifeContingencies: V, ä      # pull the shortform notation into scope

 # load mortality rates from MortalityTables.jl
 vbt2001 = MortalityTables.table("2001 VBT Residual Standard Select and Ultimate - Male Nonsmoker, ANB")